triebelf/dotfiles/README.md

 - history search with `up` key
 - a few aliases

-### vim
+### neovim

-Configure vim as a complete IDE for Python, C++, shell script development.
+Configure neovim as a complete IDE for Python and shell script development.

-- leader key is ‘,’
+- leader key is comma `,`
-  - ,p : toggle paste mode
-  - ,d : show code documentation
-  - ,D : add pydoc string
-  - ,k : previous issue
-  - ,j : next issue
-  - ,g : go to definition
+- true color support with tokyonight scheme
+- treesitter configuration, run `TSInstall` or `TSUpdate`
+- automatic tag file generation
+- copy to clipboard on yank, even through ssh connection
+- autocompletion with many sources
+  - language server
+  - snippets
+  - treesitter
+  - buffer
+  - path
+- language server configuration and hotkeys for code actions
+  - Pyright
+  - null-ls as wrapper for all kinds of tools
-  - ,r : references
+  - jsonls
-  - ,n : rename
+  - ...
-  - ,q : quick fix
-- plugins (some of those have external dependencies)

-After installing vim plugins, update the helptags with:

-> :helptags ALL
+- search with Telescope and hotkeys, for example `,o` search file in git repo